holoviz/colorcet/README.md

 jupyter-lab
 ```

-If you want to try out the latest features between releases, you can get the latest dev release by specifying -c pyviz/label/dev in place of -c pyviz.
+If you want to try out the latest features between releases, you can get the latest dev release by installing `conda install -c pyviz/label/dev colorcet`.

 For more information take a look at [Getting Started](http://colorcet.holoviz.org/getting_started).